France–Indonesia relations

-France and Indonesia established diplomatic relations in 1951.
+France and Indonesia established diplomatic relations on 4 January 1950.
 The indirect relationship between France and Indonesia commenced during the early 19th century colonial Dutch East Indies.
 Since 2011 France and Indonesia have formed a strategic partnership.

 France has an embassy in Jakarta while Indonesia has an embassy in Paris.
 The relations between the two nations are important as both are democratic republics and each holds significant geopolitical influences in its respective region.
 France is a key member of the European Union, while Indonesia is a core constituent of ASEAN.
 The diplomatic relations between France and Indonesia are a key element for developing relations between Indonesia and the European Union and between France and the Association of Southeast Asian Nations.
 Both nations are the member of G-20 major economies.

 According to a 2013 BBC World Service Poll, 56% of Indonesians view France's influence positively, with only 14% expressing a negative view.
 This is one of the most favourable perceptions of France in the Asia-Pacific, only lagging behind more positive views by South Korea and Australia.

 History

+Before Indonesian Independence

 The indirect relationship between France and Indonesia commenced during the early 19th century colonial Dutch East Indies.
 During the Napoleonic Wars, the Netherlands fell to the French Empire, which also seized territorial possessions belonging to the Netherlands in the East Indies.
 For a short period between 1806 and 1811, Indonesia was subject to French administration.
 During the reign of Governor General Herman Willem Daendels (1808–1811), France exercised its political influence in the East Indies through the Dutch Republic.
 Daendels was Dutch Francophile, and during his reign in Java he built a grand palace known as Het White Huis (The White House) or Het Groote Huis (The Big House), today the Indonesian Ministry of Finance building, that demonstrate French Empire style.
 He also renamed the Buffelsveld (buffalo field) to Champs de Mars (today Merdeka square).
 The battle for Java was fought between British and French-Dutch Republics during Anglo-Dutch Java War in 1811.

 The French Revolution and its Republic government also inspired the later Indonesian nationalist movement in the early 20th century.
 The political concept of the Republic of Indonesia was partly influenced by the Republic of France model.
 Indonesia also adopted the Napoleonic Continental legal system through Dutch intermediary.
 Indonesian law is often described as a member of the 'civil law' or 'Continental' group of legal systems found in European countries such as France and the Netherlands.

-High level visits

-Indonesian President Susilo Bambang Yudhoyono visited French counterpart Nicolas Sarkozy in Paris in December 2009.
-Both nations agreed to form a strategic partnership in 2011.
-In July 2011, France's Prime Minister François Fillon and his entourage visited Jakarta.
-At 29 March 2017, French President Francois Hollande made a historic visit to Indonesia.